domsoos/r-ide/UserManual.md

 3. Refresh the status to change to Connected.
 4. Select the desired topics to monitor from the list by clicking the box.
 3. Observe the real-time messages being published on the selected topics.

+### ROS Bags

+1. Complete Steps 1-3 in [Topic Monitor](#topic-monitor) to establish [ROS Bridge](#ros-bridge-linux) connection.
+2. In R-IDE, click the "ROS Bags" tab.
+3. Currently only the Manage Bags tab is available.
+4. Select the ROS Bag to play and subscribe to topics to view the message coming through each selected topic.

 ### Message Publisher